Allatchimi/school-deployment/README.md

-# Step 1: VPS security and best pratices
+# Step 1: VPS security and best practices

 1. Add new user account(GitHub for GitHub actions, and for your personal usage: prosper as example)